In the UEM marketspace, Microsoft Intune is a true cloud-based SaaS service for

-Intune supports the deployment of SCEP, PKCS and Imported PFX certificates to the managed endpoints.
-However all the three different certificate profile types has its own setup requirements and different workflows.
+Intune supports the deployment of SCEP, PKCS, and Imported PFX certificates to the managed endpoints.
+However, all three different certificate profile types have their own setup requirements and different workflows.

-In this article series “Intune PKI Made Easy With Joy“, I will be giving a walkthrough of the workflows for each certificate deployment scenario with Intune in details.
+In this article series “Intune PKI Made Easy With Joy“, I will be giving a walkthrough of the workflows for each certificate deployment scenario with Intune in detail.

 On a personal note, I believe that you can sustain only when you have the basics right.
 As such, before we get into the details of how Intune utilizes PKI, it is important to understand the basic concepts of PKI.

 So today we will be learning the basics of Public Key Infrastructure.
 Let’s get started!

 Encryption is the process to protect (encode) the content (data) of a file/message, in such a way that only the intended entity will be able to retrieve the content from the file/message.
 Decryption is the process of retrieving (decode) the content from an encrypted file/message.

 Encryption is the process of converting plaintext to ciphertext.
 Decryption is reverse.

 There are different cryptographic algorithms that makes encryption possible, but discussing about those is not a focus of this article!